vram-guild/fluidity/README.md

 * High-resolution, large-scale fraction implementation for lossless accounting of fluids and other resources that are continuous instead of discrete, or which have sub-unit quantization
 * Registry for discovery and access to specific storage/transport implementations
 * Transactions with support for heterogeneous resource types, nesting and concurrency (with limitations)
-* Many base classes and helpers to support implementations
+* Many base classes and helpers to accelerate implementations

 ## License
 Fluidity is licensed under the Apache 2.0 license for easy and unrestricted inclusion or modification in other projects.